 The inability to directly observe the potential outcomes of a specific unit both in the presence and in the absence of a policy event (treatment) complicates establishing causal relationships.
-In the case of Luxembourg, this translates to 'what would the CO2 emissions from road transport have been if the free public transport policy had not been introduced?"
+In the case of Luxembourg, this translates to 'what would the CO_2 emissions from road transport have been if the free public transport policy had not been introduced?"
 To overcome this problem, it is necessary to design an appropriate identification strategy that constructs a credible comparison group to serve as a counterfactual for Luxembourg after the policy's introduction.

-Given that Luxembourg differs significantly from other EU countries in observable characteristics such as CO2 emissions per capita, GDP per capita, and motorization rates (refer to Section 2), we conduct our analysis at the NUTS 2 level.
+Given that Luxembourg differs significantly from other EU countries in observable characteristics such as CO_2 emissions per capita, GDP per capita, and motorization rates (refer to Section 2), we conduct our analysis at the NUTS 2 level.
 This approach is feasible because Luxembourg itself constitutes a NUTS 2 region, and it is likely that we can find more comparable units to construct the counterfactual for Luxembourg at the NUTS 2 regional level than at the country level.
-For instance, Berlin would probably serve as a better comparison to Luxembourg than Germany as a whole.
-However, even at a NUTS 2 level, Luxembourg records the highest per capita CO2 emissions from road transport (refer Table ??).
+However, even at a NUTS 2 level, Luxembourg records the highest per capita CO_2 emissions from road transport.
 We therefore need an estimation strategy that can handle these complexities in our setting.